deepgram/oss-repo-template/GITHUB_WORKFLOW.md

   ```bash
   git push --force
   ```
 ## 11. Merging a commit

-Once you've received review and approval, your commits are squashed, your PR is ready for merging.
+Once you've received review and approval, your commits are squashed, and your PR is ready for merging.

 Merging happens automatically after both a Reviewer and Approver have approved the PR.
 If you haven't squashed your commits, they may ask you to do so before approving a PR.